UniOfGreenwich/softwareproject_-team-1/README.md

 The Gantt chart, Kanban/Table, Introduction, and Glossary are to be drafted by the 23rd of November 2023.
 This is to allow for clarity in what is completed/to be completed so far within the project and to give a base to other sections of the project, thus boosting the team's confidence via means of a visible road map.

-A Gantt chart is well known to be an intuitive, simple, practical and a useful visial representation of activities and their accociated durations.
+A Gantt chart is well known to be an intuitive, simple, practical and a useful visual representation of activities and their associated durations.
 They are a very widely used tool within industry and are built to focus on 5 main areas.

 #### Unidimensional
 * One view being 'time', emphasizing efficiency.